Hotels in Medellín

 Provenza / Parque Lleras

-Sleepers should verify rear-facing rooms.
+Sleepers should verify rear-facing or interior rooms if street noise matters.

 Manila